 Concurrent with the conference, the Journal of Econometrics has an open call for paper on the theme of ‘Climate Econometrics’.
 Conference participants are encouraged to submit their work to the issue.
 Further information can be found here.

-Further details on the themed issue will follow, with a submission deadline in the fall of 2020.
+Further details on the themed issue will follow, with a submission deadline following the conference,

 We solicit submissions of papers whose novelty stems from the applications, development, and introduction of econometric methods to models of climate change – inviting papers using econometric methods to analyze climate data, as well as econometric studies of socio-economic climate impacts and policy.